scottyg/forcem-ipsum/README.md

 Include `forcem.js` towards the end of the body tag.

 The basic set up defaults to `.forcem`using episode 4 and planets in lists

 	forcem();

-The advanced set up is
+Heres and example of an advanced set up

 	forcem({
 		class: forcem,
 		episode: 4, //Allowed 4 - 6